janpoltan/connections/README.md

 ###Description

-Visits connections and people who may know in linked.
+Visits connections and people who may know in LinkedIn

 **Warning: Under development**